 Francesca Lia Block, M.F.A., is the author of more than twenty-five books of fiction, non-fiction, short stories and poetry.
 She received the Spectrum Award, the Phoenix Award, the ALA Rainbow Award and the 2005 Margaret A. Edwards Lifetime Achievement Award, as well as other citations from the American Library Association and from the New York Times Book Review, School Library Journal and Publisher’s Weekly.
 Her work has been translated into Italian, French, German, Spanish, Japanese, Danish, Norwegian, Swedish, Finnish and Portuguese.
 Francesca has also published stories, poems, essays and interviews in The Los Angeles Times, The L.A.
 Review of Books, Spin, Nylon, Black Clock, The Fairy Tale Review and Rattle among others.
 She has also adapted her work into screenplay form.
 In addition to writing, Francesca is a beloved and devoted teacher.
 She was named Writer-in-Residence at Pasadena City College in 2014 and in 2018-19 became a Visiting Assistant Professor in Creative Writing at the University of Redlands where she was a finalist for Professor of the Year award.
 Currently she teaches fiction at UCLA Extension, Antioch University, and privately in Los Angeles where she was born, raised and currently still lives.

 Francesca is available for speaking engagements.
-For more information about hiring Francesca to speak to your audience or to work with Francesca, please CONTACT US.
+For more information about hiring Francesca to speak to your audience or to work with Francesca, please join our mailing list or CONTACT US.